How to Wire a Switched GFCI Outlet: A Step-by-Step Guide

 - Confirm De-energization: Before starting, double-check that you are working on fully de-energizing circuits with a reliable voltage tester.

-- Route Power to the Switch Box: Run your 2-wire-with-ground branch circuit feed (e.g., 12/2 NM-B for a 20A circuit) into the box designated for the single-pole switch.
+- Route Power to the Switch Box: Run your 2-wire-with-ground branch circuit feed (e.g., 12/2 for a 20A circuit) into the box designated for the single-pole switch.

 - Run Cable to the GFCI Box: Route a 2-wire-with-ground cable from the switch box to the GFCI outlet box.